johncf/devenv/README.md

  |  |- shared    --                 Shared files between users
  |  |- user1     --
  |  |- user2     --
- |  `- snaps     --                 Used to keep read-only snapshots of user's home subvolumes.
+ |  `- snaps     --                 Used to keep snapshots of user's home subvolumes.
- `- snaps        --                 Used to keep read-only snapshots of root and boot subvolumes.
+ `- snaps        --                 Used to keep snapshots of root and boot subvolumes.
     |...         --
 ```